-Annual participation in the school's Week Without Walls program is compulsory for middle school students.
+Annual participation in the school's Week Without Walls program is an ISS school requirement and participation is recorded formally on student transcripts.

 The purpose of Week Without Walls is to encourage community-building, risk taking, and service among our students.

 Overseas Week Without Walls trips are organized by grade level.
-Information booklets are distributed to parents several months prior to Week Without Walls.
-Although every effort is made to organize Week Without Walls programs in safe and Without Walls trip based in Singapore.
-Details of this trip option will be communicated to parents and guardians well in advance of Week Without Walls.
+Information booklets are distributed to parents prior to Week Without Walls.

+Although every effort is made to organize Week Without Walls programs in safe, stable destinations, international instability and health concerns may arise.
+The school reserves the right to cancel Week Without Walls programs due to safety concerns.
+Refunds are not always possible in these situations.
+ISS and its agents and partners are not liable for loss of funds due to cancellation due to security/safety concerns.